Seattle Cruise Port Guide: Gateway to the Pacific Northwest

 A hotel room at the Grand Hyatt Seattle.

 Downtown Seattle boasts over 14,000 hotel rooms, yet booking your pre-cruise or post-cruise stay early is wise.
-While the hotels nearest the port fill up quickly, staying even 10-15 minutes away is no hassle due to Seattle’s walkable nature.
+While hotels near the port book up quickly, staying 10-15 minutes away is no hassle, given Seattle’s walkability.

 During our stay, we chose the Grand Hyatt Seattle, which is conveniently located within walking distance of key attractions.
 This proves that you don’t need to be adjacent to the cruise port to enjoy downtown.